stratisproject/StratisBitcoinFullNode/README.md

 # Release Notes

+v0.8.2-alpha
+- Significant improvements to the underlying architecture to improve stability
+- Sct tool now displays warnings when fields are declared in a smart contract, to avoid confusion about what data is persisted between calls

 v0.8.1-alpha
 - Removed get spendable balance check from SmartContractController.
 - Added extra logging to SmartContractController and ReflectionVirtualMachine.